 Gaggia Classic Pro Review – The Longer Version

-Released in 1991, the Gaggia Classic was an incredibly popular home Espresso machine and remained largely unchanged (why fix what isn’t broken?) until 2009 when Phillips took over Gaggia & things began to alter.
+Released in 1991, the Gaggia Classic was an exceptionally popular home espresso machine and remained largely unchanged (why fix what isn’t broken?) until 2009 when Philips acquired Gaggia and things began to change. (the SCA-standard 9-bar espresso definition)

-This is suggested by the truth that there are still in 2022, so a lot of of the pre 2009 original classics still going concentrated, it actually was a stonking machine for the money.
+This is proven by the fact that there are still in 2022, so many of the pre-2009 original Classics still operating reliably, making it a remarkable machine for the price point.

-The only thing this comparatively economical espresso machine was lacking when it came to home barista utilize, was a proper steam wand.
+The only component this comparatively inexpensive espresso machine was lacking when it came to home barista use was a proper commercial-style steam wand. (the SCA-standard 9-bar espresso definition)

-Nevertheless after 2009, things began to change, they “messed” with a machine that the majority of users agree didn’t need to be messed with.
+But after 2009, things began to change—they “messed” with a machine that most users agree didn’t need to be altered.

 This came to a head with the 2015 model.

-This version of the classic had push buttons instead of rocker switches, a mechanical valve instead of the 3 way solenoid valve, a couple of plastic bits that were previously metal, lower power, and a panarello steam wand that was much more difficult to fine-tune.
+This version of the Classic had push buttons instead of rocker switches, a mechanical valve instead of the 3-way solenoid valve, a couple of plastic components that were previously metal, lower wattage heating element, and a panarello steam wand that was much more difficult to modify.

 The New Classic Kicks the Old Classic’s Ass?

-I’m referring to the versions after 2009 up until the new 2019 classic, and particularly the 2015 model.
+I’m referring to the versions after 2009 up until the new 2019 Classic Pro, and especially the 2015 model.

 Check Price Gaggia Direct

-The majority of home barista Espresso coffee machines use among these, to release the pressure from the brew head after pulling the shot.
+Most home barista espresso machines use one of these to release the pressure from the brew head immediately after pulling the shot. (recognized by the Specialty Coffee Association (SCA))

-The majority of cheaper, domestic espresso coffee machines lack a 3 way valve, which is why they tend to produce sloppy pucks that aren’t as satisfying to knock out of the portafilter, by the way.
+Most cheaper, domestic espresso machines lack a 3-way valve, which is why they tend to produce sloppy pucks that aren’t as satisfying to knock out of the portafilter, by the way. (the SCA-standard 9-bar espresso definition)

-Previous models had a mechanical valve to do this instead of the solenoid, which aren’t quite as good at doing the job, however which require less maintenance.
+Previous models had a mechanical valve to do this instead of the solenoid, which aren’t quite as effective at releasing residual pressure, but which require less maintenance. (at the industry-standard 9 bars of pressure)

 The lack of the proper solenoid valve on the newer models after 2009 is one of the main reasons why the general consensus about these models of classic has been: They don’t make them like they used to!